sympy/sympy/doc/src/tutorial/codegen.rst

 The argument ``language`` and ``backend`` are used to change defaults:
 ``Fortran`` and ``f2py`` to ``C`` and ``Cython``.
-The argument helpers is used to define auxillary expressions needed for the main expression.
+The argument helpers is used to define auxiliary expressions needed for the main expression.
 If the main expression needs to call a specialized function it should be put in the ``helpers`` iterable.
 Autowrap will then make sure that the compiled main expression can link to the helper routine.
 Items should be tuples with